karamdaaboul/Cooperative_Load_Transport_Quadrotors/README.md

 Functions
 ---
 Quadpolt: create a quad object
 Loadpolt: create a Loadd object
 DiffFlat: determines the input vector and the state vector from the output vector
 CreatTraj: creats optimal trajectory between two given way points

-$ x = 4 $

-What is this?
-Yet *another* citation?[^fn3]

 [1]: K. Sreenath and V. Kumar.
 Dynamics, Control and Planning for Cooperative Manipulation of Payloads Suspended by Cables from Multiple Quadrotor Robots, 2013,  http://www.kumarrobotics.org/wp-content/uploads/2014/01/p11.pdf